Fuchsia Plant (Fuchsia hybrida) Care Indoors and Common Problems with Remedies

 Light Requirements

-Where natural lighting is not adequate, instal a grow light to supplement it.
-Check out these link to Amazon for full spectrum grow lights.
+Where the light is too low, it will not bloom.
+Therefore, if the natural lighting is not adequate, you may instal a grow light to supplement it.
+Check out these full spectrum grow lights on Amazon.

 Watering

-Water Fuchsia Plant liberally during the growing season and allow the soil to top 1-2 in. of soil to dry out between waterings to keep the soil consistently moist.
+Water Fuchsia Plant liberally during the growing season and allow the soil to top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.

 Reduce watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.

-Confirm that the pot has a drainage hole and that the soil is free-draining to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Confirm that the pot has a drainage hole and that the soil is free-draining to prevent the soil from getting soggy as it can lead to root-rot and eventual loss of the plant.

 Temperature and Humidity

-Cool to average warmth between 10-230C is ideal for Fuchsia.
-Keep it away from cold and hot draughts to avoid sudden changes in temperature.
+Average warmth between 15-230C is ideal for Fuchsia.
+Keep it away from cold and hot drafts to avoid sudden changes in temperature which can cause reduced growth and leaf drop.

-Average room humidity is ideal for Fuchsia.
-If the air is too dry, set the pot on a wet pebble tray to increase humidity.
+Average room humidity of 50-55% is ideal for Fuchsia.
+However, if the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity.
 Read more on how to raise humidity for houseplants.

 Potting Soil